 The Partnerships are greatly helped by community volunteers and support local communities to adopt their local station.
 This encourages station development with projects such as gardening and landscaping; building renovations and community events.

-Accredited in 2019 by the Department for Transport and the Community Rail Network (formerly ACoRP), CRC works in partnership with the rail industry, Local Authorities, community groups, funding partners and the private sector to support the use and improvement of local railway stations and services across Cumbria.
+Accredited since 2019 by the Department for Transport and the Community Rail Network (formerly ACoRP), CRC works in partnership with the rail industry, Local Authorities, community groups, funding partners and the private sector to support the use and improvement of local railway stations and services across Cumbria.
 CRC also has a strong focus on promoting and marketing our railways encouraging local communities and visitors to use the train to and through Cumbria.

 The Department for Transport (DfT) plays a vital role in supporting, developing and funding Community Rail across the UK and encourages Community Rail organisations to develop sustainable partnerships for the benefit of the railway and its passengers.